MayankPratap/Samchika/README.md

 ![Perf visualization](images/time_memory.jpg)

+## License
+This library is licensed under the MIT License, which means you can freely use, modify, and distribute it, even in commercial applications.
+All we ask is that you include the original copyright notice and license text in any copy of the library or substantial portion of it.

 ## 💡 Inspiration

 This project was inspired by:

-1) A friend who published a JavaScript library – which sparked the motivation to do something similar in Java.
+1) Shubham Maurya, a dear friend,  who published a JavaScript library – which sparked the motivation to do something similar in Java.

 2) A LinkedIn post discussing the challenges of processing large text files – which gave me the idea to solve it with an elegant API and fast multithreaded architecture.